banner type: None

 Occupancy rate formula: how and when to calculate a hotel’s occupancy rate?

-As an important metric, it’s wise to keep track of your occupancy rate to keep a finger on the pulse of your business.
+As an important metric, it’s wise to keep track of your occupancy rate for effective property management.
 A low occupancy rate can flatline your financial health, so you need to know how to calculate and use occupancy rates.

 Here is the occupancy rate formula you can use to work out how many available rooms you have in a given period: